 Whether "the end of (Chinese) history" can be preserved, however, depends on the regime's ability to put an end to politics.
 Politics involves competition for power-and give and take-among rival parties or interest groups, or, in the case of the CCP, Machiavellian maneuvering by ambitious leaders to elbow aside opponents.
 Dr. Sun Yat-sen gave the most-cited definition of politics in the modern era when he defined it as zhongren zhishi (众人之事, "the affairs of the people" (Aisixiang.com, December 12, 2011).
-Sun's definition of economic and other interests in the polity presupposes some tension, if not also contention, between the ruling elite on the one hand and other major interest groups among the middle class or "lower classes" on the other.
+Sun's definition presupposes at least a modicum of popular political participation.
+Politics in the sense of right of the distribution of economic and other interests in the polity presupposes some tension, if not also contention, between the ruling elite on the one hand and other major interest groups among the middle class or "lower classes" on the other.
 At the 20th Party Congress and the just-ended National People's Congress, however, Xi and his Xi Jinping faction essentially monopolized all positions in the CCP's top-level decision-making bodies, the Central Committee, the Politburo, the Politburo Standing Committee (PBSC) and the State Council.
 Xi has ousted all members of opposition factions within the CCP while simultaneously imposing tight control over civil-society groupings such as liberal intellectuals, human rights lawyers, as well as Christians and Buddhists.
 One is reminded that at the height of dictator Mao Zedong's power, the entire country was reduced to a "one-voice chamber" (Radio French International, March 11; Radio Free Asia, March 6).